 The RAF Volunteer Gliding School (621), the Woodspring Gliding Club and later the Mendip Gliding club operated from the North side of the airfield until 1995.
 Since then the only aircraft flying from the airfield are helicopters visiting The Helicopter Museum.

 The Helicopter Museum established in 1989 on the airfield is the world's largest museum dedicated to helicopters and has over 80 aircraft on display.
-The Helicopter Museum The airfield's original 1936 control tower, and 1940's pilots block have recently been restored with a Weston Avation exhibition about the history of aviation around Weston, RAF Locking and the airfield.
+The airfield's original 1936 control tower, and 1940's pilots block have recently been restored with a Weston Avation exhibition about the history of aviation around Weston, RAF Locking and the airfield.
 A Bloodhound missile stands guard outside.

 120 pupils from Locking School visited the Helicopter Museum in March 2019 as part of the Heritage Project.
 They were shown the helicopters in museum hangars by museum guides and visited the Weston Aviation exhibition in the airfield pilots block.